gluglulim/singularity/README.md

 - If `suspicion < 5000`, return 1.
 - If `suspicion < 7500`, return 2.
 - Else, return 3.

+The test cases successfully covered each branch and improved the function coverage from 0% to 100%, the file coverage increased by 4% (from 70% to 74%)

 **Test 2:** `nearest_percent(value, step=100)`
 [Patch (diff) or commit link](https://github.com/gluglulim/singularity/commit/40f5977ca6f00075fa292ff83ab6ae30847f322c)